fatemabhayani/ATM/phase2/phase2/README.txt

 -------------------------HOW TO CREATE AN USER ACCOUNT?-----------------------------
  1. Individual Account
+- a request to create an account would be made in the AccountRequest class, with the user, account type, and currency code.
+The account type should be individual.

  2. Joint Account
+- a request to create an account would be made in the AccountRequest class, with the user, account type, and currency code.
+The account type should be a joint account.

  ----------------------FUNCTIONALITY FOR USERS-------------------------------
  1. How to create an account?